snowplow/dbt-snowplow-web/docs/markdown/snowplow_web_users_docs.md

 {% docs table_users_lasts %}

 This model identifies the last page view for a user and returns various dimensions associated with that page view.

 {% enddocs %}

-{% docs table_users_limits %}

-This model calculates the lower and upper limit for all users within a given run.
-It is used to determine how far back to scan the `snowplow_web_sessions` table to find all sessions for that users.

-{% enddocs %}